 The good news is that even if you’re unable to pay off your credit card balance, you almost certainly don’t have to make just the minimum payments.
 No matter how ineffectual it feels right now, even a modest increase in your monthly payment amount could significantly reduce your long-term financing costs and accelerate your progress toward full payoff.

-Here’s what you need to know about how credit card issuers calculate minimum balances due, how to plan around variable minimum payments, and what you can do to better manage your credit card balances with an eye to increasing your monthly payment and getting out of debt faster.
+Here’s what you need to know about how credit card issuers – lenders like Capital One and American Express, among others – calculate minimum balances due.
+This article also covers how to plan around variable minimum payments and what you can do to better manage your credit card balances with an eye to increasing your monthly payment, accelerating your progress toward debt payoff, and ultimately getting out of debt faster.

-The minimum balance due is pretty self-explanatory; it’s the minimum payment you agree to put toward your credit card statement balance each month.
-Your minimum balance due is a function of your total balance at the statement due date.
-This balance may include:
+The minimum balance due is pretty self-explanatory: It’s the minimum payment you agree to put toward your credit card statement balance each month.
+Your minimum balance due is a function of your total outstanding balance at the statement due date.
+This outstanding balance may include:

 - Principal plus interest carried over from previous statement cycles